MarkRademaker/DCWEB-SOBA/README.md

    1. Create word embeddings using bert-base-uncased model from the huggingface library, the code is given under the file name : wordEmbeddingCode.ipynb
    2. Create sentiment-aware word embeddings by first training the bert-base-uncased model on sequence classification using BertforSequenceClassification, the weights obtained can be implemented thereafter in a bert model to create word embeddings with the trained model, the code is given under the file name : BertFineTunedModel.ipynb.

 Ontology

+The ontology obtained from DCWEB-SOBA can be used in aspect-based sentiment classification (ABSA).
+We recommend the following frameworks for evaluation: Heracles and HAABSA++.
+Heracles is more user friendy, whereas HAABSA++ provides better results.

+The ontology was built using the Yelp dataset on restaurant reviews(https://www.yelp.com/dataset)

 Our method DCWEB-SOBA is related to the following papers:
 - Haaf,  F.t.,  Claassen,  C.,  Enschauzier,  R.,  Tjan,  J.,  Buijs,  D.,  Frasincar,  F.,Schouten,  K.:  WEB-SOBA:  Word  embeddings-based  semi-automatic  ontologybuilding for aspect-based sentiment classification.
 In: 18th Extended Semantic WebConference (ESWC 2021).
 LNCS, Springer (to appear) (2021)